 Miller Art Gallery

-Since opening its doors in 2004 with its inaugural exhibit of paintings/pastels by Alex Loeb (local artist and former MJC instructor), The Miller Art Gallery has had more than 67 art exhibits ranging from the abstract to the realistic.
-This gallery serves the student body of MCC and its Art programs in studio art and lecture by providing quality, insightful and educational art exhibits on a yearly basis beginning in late August through the first part of May.
+Since opening its doors in 2004 with its inaugural exhibit of paintings and pastels by local artist and former MJC instructor Alex Loeb, The Miller Art Gallery has had more than 67 art exhibits ranging from the abstract to the realistic.
+The gallery serves MCC’s students and Art programs in studio art and lecture by providing quality, insightful and educational art exhibits on a yearly basis beginning in late August through early May.

-The highlight of the Miller Art Gallery exhibition season is the Annual Fine Arts Student Competition held in April- May.
-This exhibit allows our fine art majors the ability to get first-hand experience of how to prepare for a professional art competition and to learn about the competitive spirit within the art field.
+The highlight of the Miller Art Gallery exhibition season is the Annual Fine Arts Student Competition held between April and May.
+This exhibit allows our fine arts majors the ability to get first-hand experience on preparing for a professional art competition and to learn about the competitive spirit within the art field.

 The gallery is open to the public from 10 a.m. until 4 p.m.
 Monday through Thursday.